grv28/PRE-KDU-1/README.md

-New repository created as a part of assignment
+new repository as a part of assignment